hashicorp/consul/website/source/docs/internals/security.html.md

   - Run applications, including Consul, as non-root users with appropriate configurations
   - Run a secure kernel module, such as the SELinux
-  - Secure against unprivledged users becoming root
+  - Secure against unprivileged users becoming root

 * **ACLs enabled with default deny.** Consul must be configured to use ACLs with a whitelist (default deny) approach.
 This forces all requests to have explicit